utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/installing-running-newman.md

 ## Installing Newman

 1. Newman is built on Node.js.
 To run Newman, make sure you have Node.js installed.
 Follow the [steps to download Node](https://nodejs.org/en/download/package-manager/) for your CI's platform.
 (Some CI systems have configurations that pre-install Node.)
-Ensure you are using Node.js v16 or later.
+Ensure you're using Node.js v16 or later.

 1. Install Newman from npm globally on your system, enabling you to run it from anywhere: